Are you planning to breastfeed your baby? Have you thought about how you’re going to make that happen?

 - Use an app or a newborn daily log printable to track your babies activities (including feeds) – make sure you have your phone charger and/or multiple print outs of the daily log at your breastfeeding station.

-- Wear a hair elastic on the wrist you fed from last
+- Wear a hair elastic on the wrist of the side you fed from last

-- Twist your bra strap that you fed from last
+- Twist your bra strap on the side that you fed from last

 - Put your nursing pillow on one side or the other.